-The Ecology Consultancy was commissioned by Sheils Flynn on behalf of Adur District Council to carry out a Preliminary Ecological Appraisal (PEA) of land north-west of the Hasler Estate on the edge of Lancing in West Sussex.
+The Ecology Consultancy was commissioned by Sheils Flynn on behalf of Adur District Council to carry out a Preliminary Ecological Appraisal (PEA) of Sompting Fringe, on the edge of Sompting in West Sussex.
 This assessment is part of the landscape and ecological survey of potential strategic allocations within Adur District being carried out by Sheils Flynn for the Council's emerging Local Plan.

-A PEA, including protected species risk assessment, was carried out on the 31st July 2012 and the main findings are as follows:
+A PEA, including protected species risk assessment, was carried out on the 24th July 2012 and the main findings are as follows:

-- The site supports a moderately diverse range of habitats, including; buildings, hardstanding, bare ground, improved and poor semi-improved grassland, ephemeral/short perennial and tall ruderal vegetation, standing and running water, marginal vegetation, swamp (reed bed), introduced shrub, continuous and scattered scrub, scattered trees, roughland, non-native hedgerows and two woodland types. - The site is not subject to any statutory or non-statutory nature conservation designations.
-The nearest statutory (and non-statutory) designated nature conservation site is Widewater Lagoon Local Nature Reserve and Site of Nature Conservation Importance, located 130m to the south of the site. - Overall, and on the basis of the PEA, parts of the site are considered to be of ecological value up to a district level.
-These areas are strongly associated with the network of ditches/streams and associated riparian habitats including adjacent fields, tree/scrub lines and wet woodland.
-This value is based on their potential to support a range of protected, rare/notable and BAP species, presence of floodplain grazing marsh (a UK Biodiversity Action Plan (BAP) priority habitat) and the important hydrological role they play in buffering the network of water bodies in Lancing Strategic Gap. - It is strongly recommended that, where possible, construction works that may result in the loss of, or other impacts on, the network of ditches/streams (and associated habitat) are avoided.
-These habitats should be retained and protected, except where loss is unavoidable, and only after an appropriate programme of mitigation, compensation and enhancement has been put in place.
-It is highly likely that any development of floodplain grazing marsh would require further studies to determine its hydrological value in terms of flood storage. - Roughland and other UK BAP habitats present on-site (see list below) are considered to be of value at a local level.
+- The site supports a moderately diverse range of habitats, including; buildings, hardstanding, bare ground, arable, improved and poor semi-improved grassland, tall ruderal vegetation, ephemeral/short perennial vegetation, running water, marginal vegetation, swamp (reedbed), introduced shrub, continuous and scattered scrub, scattered trees, native and non-native hedgerows and broad-leaved semi-natural woodland (wet woodland). - The site is not subject to any statutory nature conservation designations.
+The nearest statutory designated nature conservation site is Lancing Ring Local Nature Reserve and Site of Nature Conservation Importance (SNCI). - The south-east corner of the site forms part of Lower Cokeham Reedbed and Ditches SNCI.
+This non-statutory designated nature conservation site is considered to be of county importance and any potential impact on the SNCI, as a result of development, is of material consideration in the planning process. - The area of highest ecological value at Sompting Fringe is the east section of the site.
+This is because it has the highest habitat diversity, including UK Biodiversity Action Plan (BAP) priority habitats, that have potential to support a wide range of protected, rare/notable and UK BAP species.
+Habitats also perform an important supporting buffering role to the SNCI in terms of buffering and maintaining the local hydrological system.
+In this regard the east section of the site is considered to be of at least district value. - It is strongly recommended that, where possible, development in the east section of the site, and in particular the SNCI and supporting adjacent habitats, is avoided.
+The SNCI and supporting adjacent habitats should be retained and protected, except where loss is unavoidable, and only after an appropriate programme of mitigation, compensation and enhancement has been put in place.
+Where development is to take place in areas adjacent to the SNCI a buffer zone should be designed in consultation with the Local Planning Authority and Sussex Wildlife Trust.